roc-lang/roc/BUILDING_FROM_SOURCE.md

 $ brew pin llvm
 ```

+If that doesn't work and you get a `brew` error `Error: Calling Installation of llvm from a GitHub commit URL is disabled!
+Use 'brew extract llvm' to stable tap on GitHub instead.` while trying the above solution, you can follow the steps extracting the formular into your private tap (one public version is at `sladwig/tap/llvm`).
+If installing LLVM still fails, it might help to run `sudo xcode-select -r` before installing again.

 ### LLVM installation on Windows

 Installing LLVM's prebuilt binaries doesn't seem to be enough for the `llvm-sys` crate that Roc depends on, so I had to build LLVM from source